OptimiHost/P2Installer/README.md

 * **Integrate AI companions** into games like Minecraft, offering dynamic interactions and support.
 * **Access AI APIs** for indie game developers to create custom AI-driven content.
-* **Explore and share AI mods and games**, fostering a community of creators and players .
+* **Explore and share AI mods and games**, fostering a community of creators and players.

 ---

 ## ✅ P2Installer Features

 * **Cross-distro support**: Works on Arch Linux, Ubuntu/Debian, Fedora, Gentoo, openSUSE, and Alpine Linux.
-* **Automated setup**: Installs necessary dependencies, patches, and downloads the latest Player2.AppImage.
+* **Automated setup**: Installs necessary dependencies, patches environment variables, and downloads the latest Player2.AppImage.

 ---